scriptPilot/app-framework/DOCUMENTATION.md

 - Run `npm run database` to deploy your latest build database rules to Firebase
 - Run `npm run storage` to deploy your latest build storage rules to Firebase
 - Run `npm run hosting` to deploy your latest build static files to Firebase
-- For rollback, run all the commands above and extend with ' -- --version x.y.z'
+- For rollback, run all the commands above and extend with ` -- --version x.y.z`

 Deployment to the Apple App Store (native App)